anesukafesu/Image-Processing-Computer-Vision/Convolutional Neural Network/Convolutional Layers/README.md

 deep learning.
 So if you want to go deeper into CNNs and deep learning, the first step is to get more familiar with how Convolutional Layers work.
-If you are not familiar with applying 2D filters on images, we urgely suggest you to first have a look at our previous post about image filtering [here](image_convolution_1.html).
-In the [image filtering](image_convolution_1.html) post, we talked about convolving a filter with an image.
+If you are not familiar with applying 2D filters on images, we urgely suggest you to first have a look at our previous post about [image filtering](https://github.com/Machinelearninguru/Image-Processing-Computer-Vision/blob/master/basics/Image%20Filtering/README.md).
+In the [image filtering](https://github.com/Machinelearninguru/Image-Processing-Computer-Vision/blob/master/basics/Image%20Filtering/README.md) post, we talked about convolving a filter with an image.
 In that post, we had a 2D filter kernel (a 2D matrix) and a single channel image (grayscale image).
 To calculate the convolution, we swept the kernel (if you remember we should flip the